Keeks87/Google_search/readme.md

 Your website must meet the following requirements:

 - Your website should have at least three pages: one for regular Google Search (which must be called index.html), one for Google Image Search, and one for Google Advanced Search.
   - On the Google Search page, there should be links in the upper-right of the page to go to Image Search or Advanced Search.
-On each of the other two pages, there should be a link in the upper-right to go back to Google Search.
+On each of the other two pages, there should be a link in the upper right to go back to Google Search.

 - On the Google Search page, the user should be able to type in a query, click “Google Search”, and be taken to the Google search results for that page.
   - Like Google’s own, your search bar should be centred with rounded corners.
 The search button should also be centred, and should be beneath the search bar.